 - In the Create matching logic tab, select the queue where the logic should apply.
 The settings pictured below will appear.

 - Choose if you want Rossum to look for an exact match or for a fuzzy (close enough) match.
+For the fuzzy matching option you can select the similarity threshold to be used.

 - Click on the Plus icon to add another rule.
 The matching process will apply the rules following the order you set up.
 With multiple rules, even if Rossum can’t find the name or the VAT number on the document, it could still successfully extract and match the IBAN, and identify the company from your file.